 Back pain is a very common problem.
-There are many different causes of back pain and sometimes there is no cause at all.
-Here at Western Rockies Interventional Pain Specialists we focus on treating back pain based on a combination of symptoms and diagnostic imaging results.
-Dr. Lewis uses diagnostic imaging for reference, however; he bases most of his clinical decision making on the patient’s description of the pain.
+There are many different causes of back pain, and sometimes, there is no cause at all.
+Here at Western Rockies Interventional Pain Specialists, we focus on treating back pain based on a combination of symptoms and diagnostic imaging results.
+Dr. Lewis and Dr. Christopherson use diagnostic imaging for reference, however; they base most of their clinical decision making on the patient’s description of the pain.
 We offer a variety of procedures for the treatment of back pain which are explained in detail below.

 Sacroiliac joint injections can be helpful for those experiencing low back and buttock pain that has been identified as not originating from the spine.
 The injections are done by flooding the joints with local anesthetic and steroid.
 The steroid injected into the joint works to decrease inflammation, swelling, and pain.
 This injection can also serve to diagnose the sacroiliac joints as primary pain generators.
 Once these joints have been identified as pain generators, there are several treatment options for the long-term treatment of the joints.